lqhuang/awesome/topics/cloud.md

 - [Mosaic ML](https://www.mosaicml.com/): Generative AI For All.
 Easily train and deploy generative AI models on your data, in your secure environment.
   - I love this landing page, too 😅
+- [Octoml](https://octoml.ai/): OctoAI is world-class compute infrastructure for tuning and running models that wow your users.

 ## Could Foundry